Azure/Industrial-IoT/docs/opc-publisher/readme.md

 1. The publisher groups nodes in the configuration into groups of `Dataset Writers` called [`Writer Groups`](https://reference.opcfoundation.org/Core/Part14/v105/docs/5) which are akin to OPC UA subscriptions.
 These subscriptions refer to node ids (in OPC UA also called monitored items).
 Nodes can be configured with `SamplingInterval`, `PublishingInterval`, `DataSetWriterId`, and `DataSetWriterGroup`.

    - `DataSetWriterId`: A logical name of a subscription to an endpoint on a OPC UA server.
-A writer can only have 1 publishing interval andin case of event subscription, 1 event node.
+A writer can only have 1 publishing interval and in case of event subscription, 1 event node.
 Should multiple be specified then the writer is broken into smaller writers.
 A data set writer writes data sets, which are a set of OPC UA data values or events inside a OPC UA PubSub network message.

    - `DataSetWriterGroup`: A logical group of data set writers.
 These define the content of a OPC UA PubSub network message.